-Twenty-eight miles east of Billings lies the only spot along the Lewis and Clark trail that bares any physical evidence of their expedition.
-Neither the first nor the last, Captain William Clark was drawn to 150-foot tall sandstone rock overlooking the Yellowstone River.
+Twenty-eight miles east of Billings lies the only spot along the Lewis and Clark trail that bears any physical evidence of their expedition.
+Neither the first nor the last, Captain William Clark was drawn to the 150-foot tall sandstone rock overlooking the Yellowstone River.

 Marked with centuries worth of petroglyphs and carvings, Clark too, scratched his name into the side of the stone.